thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 There are a number of dependencies, so the easiest way to handle them all is to let composer do it for you.
 So install composer if you haven't already.
 On a mac, using homebrew works great: `brew install composer`.

 Make a behat directory, either for a project you're working on, or in a generic location.
 Copy this [composer.json](https://github.com/thinkshout/ts_recipes/blob/master/behat/composer.json) file into it.
 Run `composer install`, which might take a while.
-It's installing behat, mink, several mink extensions, and webdriver which is for selenium.
+It's installing behat, mink, several mink extensions, and webdriver, which is for selenium.
 Then run `bin/behat` to make sure that behat is actually available and doing something.
 You should see something like `No scenarios`.

 Install selenium.
 This part is optional, if you don't need to test javascript.
 Download the latest version of [selenium-server-standalone](http://selenium-release.storage.googleapis.com/index.html).
 You'll also need firefox and a java runtime installed.
 If you get output from `java -version` you should be good.